decredcommunity/outreach/community-organizer-playbook.md

 ### Expectations & Conduct

-Decred’s very own JZ:
+Decred's very own JZ:

-> “One of the best things about the Decred community, in my opinion, is how multifaceted it is.
+> "One of the best things about the Decred community, in my opinion, is how multifaceted it is.
 We have people with all sorts of different skills, life experiences, and varying rationales for getting involved in the space.
 An area where we really excel is having well-educated people attend events on our behalf.
 I often receive great feedback about how some community member did a great job of explaining what we're about.
 It's important to maintain this standard.
-I'm also not a fan of everyone dressing the same, I think it's preferable for people to wear a Decred t-shirt of their choice, be presentable and professional, but not look like clones.”
+I'm also not a fan of everyone dressing the same, I think it's preferable for people to wear a Decred t-shirt of their choice, be presentable and professional, but not look like clones."

 Other standards we encourage are: